FMMT666/launchpad.py/README.md

 ### For Launchpad Mk1 users (the original "Classic" Launchpad):

-  Also valid for the Mk1 Mini.
+  This is also valid for the Mk1 Mini.

-  (Most likely still) requires an USB driver for Windoze (7/10/...).
+  (Most likely still) requires a USB driver for Windoze (7/10/...).
   Look out for the Novation [USB Driver 2.xx][26].

       USE CLASS "Launchpad":